neil-kelsey/ground-control-water-table/ground-control-water-table/README.md

 - [x] Visualise the “sensor” data
      - [x] Impress us by visualising some/all of the sensor data
      > Checkout the 'map' page for a visualization of the data

+## My take on the task
+I've recored a short YouTube video explaining my take on the task which I feel is a better approach than discribing in text but the summary is that it was a lot of fun, I was confident about displaying the data in a tabular format but wanted to explore the 'visualization' of the data

+After some research I decided I wanted to go down creating some charts of the data, I created a photoshop of my ideas which also helped with the visual UI design and gave me a good direction on where I wanted to take the design language

+Next was understanding the data - decoding the payload gave all the details, this straight away made me think of having a 'show details' functionality on the tabular data

+I started to notice a lot of the lat and lang values matched and initially I couldn't understand why - I thought the 100,000 data points would be dotted all over the globe

+My assumption then was that these were different results from the the same sensors and I could group them accordingly, you can see me mutating the data into groups in `/src/app/functions/groupData.tsx` - I did this separatly and not in the main decoding and mutating function as I only needed to group the data for the visual component

 ## Testing
 I've testing the app on Mac M1 silicon - Sonoma, Windows both with in Chrome and Firefox